Arabian Love

-Arabian Love is a 1922 American silent drama film directed by Jerome Storm and starring John Gilbert, Barbara Bedford and Barbara La Marr.
-It is not known whether the film currently survives.
+Arabian Love is a lost 1922 American silent drama film directed by Jerome Storm and starring John Gilbert, Barbara Bedford and Barbara La Marr.
 It was partly filmed on location in the Mojave Desert.

 Plot

 Shortly after marrying a man, Nadine Fortier travels through the desert to a distant city to visit her dying mother.
 On her way, she is kidnapped by a group of bandits, who use her when gambling.
 Nadine eventually becomes the property of Norman Stone, an American criminal who is on the run from the police.
 Norman helps her to safety and they plan on crossing ways.
 Nadine, however, contacts him to find her husband's murderer.

 Themar, the daughter of a sheik, is jealous of Norman's interest in Nadine and she tells Nadine that Norman is responsible for her father's death.
 Upon confronting him, Norman admits that her husband had several clandestine meetings with his sister and that he was accidentally shot to death in his presence.
 Although she is initially mad, their love for each other proves to be more powerful.
 They eventually become a couple and leave the country for America.